soffes/blog/published/2010-02-19-what-i-do/what-i-do.markdown

 ---
-title: What I Do
+tags:
+- freelance
-categories: freelance quote
+- quote
 ---

+# What I Do

 People as me a lot what I do.
 I generally say "I write software" and get a blank look.
 I think I'm going to start saying: